betaflight/betaflight.com/docs/wiki/release/Betaflight-4-4-Release-Notes.md

 set displayport_msp_fonts = 0,1,2,3
 ```

-To only use the the default (predominantly white) font:
+To only use the default (predominantly white) font:

 ```
 set displayport_msp_fonts = 0,0,0,0